core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 | Not assigned     |      7/23 | undefined                                                               | undefined          | F7                 |
 {: #diagnostic-notation-summary title="CBOR diagnostic notation summary"}

-CBOR diagnostic notation may include comments delimited by slashes ("/") as defined in {{RFC8610}} Appendix G.6.
+Note: CBOR binary contents shown in this specification are annotated with comments.
+These comments are delimited by slashes ("/") as defined in {{RFC8610}} Appendix G.6.

 ## YANG Schema Item iDentifier (SID) {#sid}